vdesabou/kafka-docker-playground-docs/docs/playground ec2 sync-repro-folder ec2-to-local.md

 # playground ec2 sync-repro-folder ec2-to-local

 👈 Sync ec2 instance reproduction-models folder to local

+Brings back the models you wrote on the instance.
+Run it before
+'playground ec2 delete', otherwise they go with the instance.

 ## Usage